reypapin/MoE-word-list-dga-detection/Notebook/README.md

 # Training & Evaluation Notebooks

 This directory contains Jupyter notebooks for training, evaluating, and comparing the seven expert models for wordlist-based DGA detection.
+It also includes a generator for CharBot-family domains used for adversarial evaluation.

 ---